apache/spark-website/developer-tools.md

 It should be successfully connected to IntelliJ when you see "Connected to the target VM,
 address: 'localhost:5005', transport: 'socket'" in IntelliJ console.
 And then, you can start debug in IntelliJ as usual.

+To exit remote debug mode (so that you don't have to keep starting the remote debugger), type "session clear" in SBT console - while you're in a project.

 <h4>Eclipse</h4>